laanwj/etna_viv/README.md

       gpu-trace <on|off>      Enable/disable cmdbuffer trace
       gpu-trace stop <on|off> Enable/disable stopping on every commit

-These commands will automatically find the gallium pipe and screen from the current Mesa context.
+These commands automatically find the gallium pipe and screen from the current Mesa context.

 State map